 AddRow method. iGrid uses effective page memory allocation technology which speeds up the execution up to ten times.

-vbAccelerator SGrid is implemented in the VBALSGRID6 OCX file.
-However, it uses the external subclassing and timer assistance library named SSubTmr, which is implemented in the separate SSubTmr6 DLL.
-To use vbAccelerator SGrid on the computers of your clients, it is not enough to redistribute and register vbalsgrid6.ocx.
+vbAccelerator SGrid is implemented in the vbalsgrid6.ocx file.
+But if you think it is enough to download vbalsgrid6.ocx to use vbAccelerator SGrid in your app, it is not true. vbAccelerator SGrid uses the external subclassing and timer assistance library named SSubTmr, which is implemented in the separate SSubTmr6 DLL.
 You also need to include SSubTmr6.DLL into the deployment package and properly register it as an ActiveX COM DLL on the client computers.
-If anything is wrong with this external DLL, your application becomes completely unusable - you get vbAccelerator SGrid II Control Run-Time Error '0' or something like that.
+If anything is wrong with this external DLL, your application becomes completely unusable - you get the vbAccelerator SGrid II Control Run-Time Error '0' message or something like that.

 All revealed SGrid bugs were fixed

-Actually, creating a good and robust grid control is a hard and long-long road, and our comprehensive What's New documents written for every 10Tec control prove that.
-Many users already heard about that sadly known runtime error 0 in vbAccelerator SGrid, but there are more subtle bugs related to functionality and drawing routines in SGrid you can download from vbAccelerator.com.
-Even after 5 years of work on iGrid, our users reported bugs which had come from the SGrid code - and we are still fixing all of them in our grid control.
-Unfortunately, vbAccelerator SGrid II Control is no longer supported, but as for iGrid, we are proud to say that we have fixed all known bugs in it.
+Actually, creating a good and robust grid control is a hard and long road, and our comprehensive What's New documents written for every 10Tec control prove that.
+Many users already heard about that sadly known runtime error 0 in vbAccelerator SGrid, but there are more subtle bugs related to functionality and drawing routines.
+Even after 10 years of work on iGrid, our users reported bugs which had come from the original SGrid source code.
+Unfortunately, vbAccelerator SGrid II Control is no longer supported, but as for iGrid, we are still fixing all revealed SGrid bugs in our grid control.